finqu/aptl/docs/advanced-features.md

 }
 ```

-### Unregister Templates
+Remove templates when you no longer need them:

 ```typescript
 registry.unregister('template-name');
 ```

-### Refresh Templates

-Reload templates from tracked directories:
+Reload templates from tracked directories to pick up changes:

 ```typescript
 await registry.refresh();
 ```

-### In-Memory File System
+**In-Memory File System**

-For testing or demos, use the in-memory file system:
+For testing or demos, use the in-memory file system instead of loading from disk:

 ```typescript
 import { ObjectFileSystem } from '@finqu/aptl';